kgingras/blog/_posts/2015-2-13-Getting-Started-Yeoman.md

 ##Viewing our App

 I am anxious to see what Yeoman created!
-Once it is done blasting your terminal with info we use the `serve` task in grunt to view our new app.
+Once it is done blasting your terminal with info we will use grunt to get our app up and running.

 First we have to build our app using **Grunt**.
 Use the following command to compile your assets and build your app.